IndraMC/XzAffinity/README.md

 - **Per-Type Limits**: Set different maximum limits for each affinity type
 - **Fully Configurable**: Customize all messages and settings

+## 🗒️ Example usage

+### Player
+- Sending an request type `/affinity request` or select `send request` from main menu
+- select a player from the list and choose an affinity type to request
+- the player will receiver a notification about your request
+- accepting/declining requests type `/affinity` or `/affinity accept` to open the requests menu
+- Select the request you want to manage
+- Choose to accept or decline the request
+- Both players will be notified of the decision
+- Managing Affinities
+- Type `/affinity list` to view your current affinities
+- Use `/affinity delete <player>` to remove an affinity

+### Admin
+- Type `/affinityadmin` to open the admin menu
+- Select `Manage Affinity Types` to view, edit, or delete types
+- Select `Add New Affinity` Type to create a new type

 ## 📥 Installation

 1. Download the latest version of XzAffinity from [Poggit](https://poggit.pmmp.io/p/XzAffinity)